jspinoza3/2azerons/README.txt

 Thanks for you interest in 2azerons, a productivity tool that turns your two Azerons into an all in one keyboard/mouse replacement!
 =================Usage Instructions=======================
-- Goal: make your two azerons function as shown in this google drawing diagram: https://docs.google.com/drawings/d/1PFI0aIbMsL4FF6Snv8nXBqh_3spjvcGP_ZaFcOm-rbU/
+- Goal: make your two azerons function as shown in:
+2azerons.svg
+also online at
+https://docs.google.com/drawings/d/1PFI0aIbMsL4FF6Snv8nXBqh_3spjvcGP_ZaFcOm-rbU/
 - How-to overview:
 - --- azeron-profiles.json contains profiles that you will need to load onto your Azerons.
 You will then run cursor.ahk and 2azerons.ahk to activate software remappings which will enable longpress and chording abilities